Char Satiner Ghar

-Char Satiner Ghar (Eng : Four Wives's Forum) is a 2005 social awareness Bengali film directed by Nargis Akhter, based on the story 'Hridoy O Sromer Songsar' by Selina Hossain.
+Char Satiner Ghar (Eng : Four Wives's Forum) is a 2005 social awareness Bengali film directed by Nargis Akhter, based on the story Hridoy O Sromer Songsar by Selina Hossain.
 The gist of the movie was 'Parents are responsible for having children both ways, and an extra marriage can't cure it'.
 Alamgir, Bobita, Diti, Shabnur, Mayuri and many others Bangladeshi actors have acted in it.
-This is the first negative role of actor Alamgir.

 Storyline

 Khan Saheb i.e. Kashem Khan is a respected rich man of the village.
 Although he has a lot of wealth, he has none of this huge wealth.
 He got married four times in a row in the hope of having children but still failed to have children.
 At first he thought his wives were infertile women, which tempted him to marry again and again.
 But he surrenders to his last wife, the stubborn Phulbanu Jade, and seeks the help of a doctor, and only then does he realize that it is not his wives' fault to not give birth but his own disability.